dagurbj/baby-names-app/README.md

 ## Features

-- Swipe left to reject a name.
+- __Swipe Left to Reject:__ Easily dismiss a name that doesn't fit by swiping left.
-- Swipe right to accept a name.
+- __Swipe Right to Approve:__ Swipe right to add a name to your shortlist of favorites.
-- Undo the last action.
+- __Undo Last Action:__ Made a mistake?
+Quickly undo your last swipe.
-- View the shortlist of approved names.
+- __View Approved Shortlist:__ Access and review your list of approved names anytime.
-- View progress (how many names have been approved/rejected out of the total list).
+- __Track Your Progress:__ See how many names you've approved or rejected out of the total.
+- __Hear Icelandic Pronunciation:__ Listen to an accurate Icelandic pronunciation of each name, powered by AI.

 ## How to Use